 Yes and no…: Dyes made from natural substances such as roots have been used in Oriental rugs for thousands of years.
 But at the end of the 19th century poor quality but easy to use aniline synthetic dyes had been discovered.
 And by 1940 these inferior aniline dyes had essentially taken the place of natural dyes in carpet production.
 In fact, even the recipes for making natural dyes had been entirely lost or forgotten.

-But, starting in about 1980, natural dyes began to be re-discovered (and in some cases “reverse-engineered”) and used in a few rugs.
-Additionally, the newer generation of synthetic “chrome” dyes were perfected.
+By then, however, the newer generation of synthetic “chrome” dyes had long been perfected.
 These dyes do not fade prematurely in the sun nor do they run when washed with water.
 Sometimes today’s better quality “chrome” or “chromium” synthetic dyes are difficult to distinguish from natural dyes by the naked eye.
 Today both natural and synthetic chrome dyes are used in Oriental rugs and both are excellent.
+They synthetic dyes seem to impart a more uniform and regular coloration.